 If you would like to submit a blog post for consideration, please email email@example.com

 This week we have an interesting case from Dr Slavko Doslo.
-A 40-year-old female presented for a skin check and a lesion was noticed on her back.
+A 40-year-old female with concerns about a lonely lesion noted on her foot.

-What is your assessment of the clinical and dermoscopic images?
-What would you do – if anything?
+Please review and describe the clinical and dermoscopic images.
+What is your assessment, and what would you do?
 Continue reading “Case discussion: How would you treat this patient?
-[16 October]”
+[08 January]”

 A multi-centre study has explored the prevalence of melanoma on hairy scalps in comparison to bald scalps.
 Associate Professor Giuseppe Argenziano explains in this skin cancer update video that – while around 76 percent of scalp melanomas are found on people with thinning or no hair – a quarter appear on people with hairy scalps.